rmccrear/guided-lessons-lv-4/LESSON_PROMPT.md

   * **H4 (`####`)**: Used for subsections.

 > **WARNING:** Never use H2 (`##`) for a sub-heading.
 If you use `##`, the parser splits the lesson there.

+**Challenge Detection:** If any H2 header contains the word "Challenge" (case-insensitive), that lesson will automatically be marked as type `challenge` and render with a Zap icon, regardless of the frontmatter type.

+**Important:** All challenge levels MUST include the word "Challenge" in their H2 title to trigger automatic detection.
+For example:
+- `## Bonus Challenge ⚡`
+- `## Challenge: Build the Query`
+- `## Advanced Challenge`

 ### C. Code Snippets (The "Show Me" Logic)